borys-dzaman/IndustrialRobotProject/README.md

 - JOINT jog operation to control robot movement in configuration space ✓

 Extra requirements:
-- uploading/downloading position list |in progress|
+- downloading position list ✓
-- XYZ Jog operation to control robot movement in Cartesian space ✓/- to implement A,B,C rotations
+- XYZ Jog operation to control robot movement in Cartesian space ✓
 - extra ideas

 ToDo:
-- refactor to MVVM?
-- extra req (up)
+- MVVM refactoring |in progress|
 - graphical improvements (robot image) ✓
 - "alphabet printer" (specifying commands for each letter, so the robot could draw it)